 Indeed, intrusive thoughts—a cornerstone of OCD—may be a common source of coitus interruptus.
 “All of a sudden you’re so fixated on that thought that you no longer have the desire to be intimate,” says clinical therapist Elizabeth McIngvale, Ph.D., LCSW, director of the McLean OCD Institute in Houston and a lecturer at Harvard Medical School.

-While each person’s obsessive-compulsive disorder may present differently, any type can impact your sex life.
+While each person’s obsessive-compulsive disorder may present differently, any type of OCD can impact your sex life and have you avoiding situations.
 We set the scene with the common issues, then asked experts for advice that—while not easy—can hopefully, eventually, remove the bother from hot and bothered.

 The OCD Issue: Contamination Fears